-As soon as I returned from my sister’s place, the two little guys came to stay with us fulltime.
+As soon as I returned from my sister’s place, the two little guys came to stay with us full-time.
 My husband and I were instant parents!
-We went from no children to two very busy and needy little boys.
-We toddler-proofed our home in record time, trying our best to just stay one step ahead of them.
+We went from no children to two very busy little boys.
+We toddler-proofed our home in record time, trying our best just to stay one step ahead of them at time.
 Our hearts bonded immediately, but that didn’t mean things were glorious and smooth.
-Those were some of the most challenging days Paul and I had faced up to that point in our lives together.
+Those were some of the most challenging days that we had ever faced together as a couple.

 Alec was a bald little toothless wonder when he first came to us.
-In the next two months he popped six teeth, and went from laying flat on a blanket to crawling almost faster than we could keep up.
+Over the next two months, he popped six teeth and went from laying flat on a blanket to crawling almost faster than we could keep up.
 Mason, who spent his second birthday with us, was a quiet but curious little boy.
-He had not yet learned to talk, but he soon gained a few words, and began to thrive.
+He had not yet learned to talk, but he soon gained a few words and began to thrive.

 But we knew this wasn’t a permanent arrangement.
-Jen was scheduled to be in treatment until the end of June and the plan was the boys would go back with her and their other siblings at that time.
-We were not licensed foster parents, and the boys were not in foster care; we were just friends helping out someone in a tough spot.
-We met up with Jen a few times during those months and I remember how odd I felt handing the boys over for her to hold.
-I felt like I was giving someone else my baby and my head scolded my heart for feeling that way.
+The plan was always that the boys would be back together with their family by the end of June.
+We were not licensed foster parents, and the boys were not in foster care; we were just friends helping out a friend in a tough spot.
+Still, when we met up with Jen a few times during those months, I remember how odd I felt handing the boys over for her to hold.
+I felt like I was giving someone else my baby, and my head scolded my heart for feeling that way.
 These two little guys weren’t mine to keep: I knew that.
-But our hearts were already being knit together and even the thought of those ties being ripped apart hurt deeply.
+Yet our hearts were already being knit together with theirs.
+Even the thought of those ties ripping apart hurt deeply.

-we knew beyond a sliver of doubt that it was time to move forward with becoming licensed foster parents.
-We truly did not know whether Mason and Alec would ever be a part of our family again but we knew we needed to be ready and available for whatever children God would send us in the future.
+The next day, as Paul and I made the 9-hour drive to where we would be catching our flight to Northern Saskatchewan, we had lots of time to talk about and begin to process through all that had happened over the previous few months.
+We knew beyond a sliver of doubt that it was time to move forward with becoming licensed foster parents.
+We honestly did not know whether Mason and Alec would ever be a part of our family again, but we knew we needed to be ready and available for whatever children God would send us in the future.

-For us, the next few weeks were such a blur of activity and summer ministries that we hardly had time to process all that had happened that spring and summer.
-But once the dust had settled a bit, and August rolled in, we knew one thing was certain: we cared deeply for those two little guys, and we would do what we could to stay in contact and love them from a distance.
+The next few weeks flew by in a blur of activity and summer ministries.
+But once the flurry of activity had settled a bit, and August rolled in, we knew one thing was certain: we cared deeply for those two little guys, and we would do what we could to stay in contact and love them from a distance.
 And something else was crystal clear: we knew beyond a sliver of doubt that it was time to move forward with becoming licensed foster parents.

-If you’re thinking you might be ready to take the next step towards adoption or foster care here are some things to consider:
+If you think you might be ready to take the next step towards adoption or foster care, here are some things to consider:

-- It is absolutely essential that both the husband and wife are in agreement about whether or not to move forward.
-In hearing other’s stories, it is not uncommon for the wife to feel “ready” long before the husband does, and that was certainly true in our case.
-Many women are naturally drawn towards children: our bodies, after all, are uniquely designed for bearing and nurturing life, and the longing to mother children is woven into the very core of who we are.
+- Both the husband and wife need to be in agreement about whether or not to move forward.
+In hearing other couples’ stories, it is not uncommon for the wife to feel “ready” long before the husband does, and that was certainly true in our case.
+Many women feel naturally drawn towards children: our bodies, after all, are uniquely designed for bearing and nurturing life, and the longing to mother children is weaved into the very core of who we are created to be.

 - Have you thoroughly researched the foster and adoption options available to you?
-Do you have a clear idea of which direction you want to go, such as international or domestic adoption, private adoption or through foster care?
+Do you have a clear idea of which direction you want to go, such as international or domestic adoption (privately or through the foster care system) or becoming foster care parents?
 If you are leaning towards foster care, do you want to work directly towards adoption, or do you want to foster a child first, with or without the potential of one day adopting that child?
-These are hard questions to wrestle through, but as you pray, research and seek wise counsel, God will reveal His plan for your family.
+These are hard questions to wrestle through, but as you pray, research, and seek wise counsel, God will reveal His plan for your family.